Press ESC to close

 Complimenting a visit to the Pinoteca Ambrosiana, the Santa Maria delle Grazie in Milan offers a rendering of The Last Supper by Leonardo da Vinci.
 The Duomo di Milano, where Cardinal Borromeo is buried and contributed to embellishments on the worship space, is located nearby.
 Another great addition, Pinoteca di Brea, houses a resplendent collection of works by Modigliani, Moriandi, and Brueghel, among others.
 All of the institutions described are in central Milan, easily accessible by taxi, public transportation, or pedestrian walkway.

-Cover photo by © ITWORKS SRL
+Cover photo: © ITWORKS SRL

 Leave a Reply